 In New York City, a husband and wife butt heads with the granddaughters of the elderly woman who lives in an apartment the couple owns.

 This is PLEASE GIVE’s official synopsis, which one would usually feel was an inadequate description, however having seen the film I would say that it’s just about right.
 PLEASE GIVE doesn’t have a strong story or narrative drive.
 Instead it meanders through the lives of its characters.
 Catherine Keener’s Kate is, by most standards, a fortunate person.
-She is middle class, married to Alex (Platt) and has a teenage daughter Abby (Steele) as well a running a successful business selling second-hand furniture mostly bought from deceased estates.
+She is middle class, married to Alex (Oliver Platt) and has a teenage daughter Abby (Sarah Steele) as well a running a successful business selling second-hand furniture mostly bought from deceased estates.
 However she feels guilt about her good fortune and compulsively gives money to the homeless, much to her child’s disgust.

-Kate and her husband own Andra’s flat and this is the cause of much awkardness.
+Kate and her husband own Andra’s flat and this is the cause of much awkwardness.
 All concerned are very aware that the couple are waiting for the old woman to die so they can knock through the walls and expand their apartment.
 There are a couple of further points that make up the loose plot of the film, but these are small events with no serious effect on the lives of these New Yorkers whose lives have somehow bumped together.